Pride2705/birthdayReminderWebApp/README.md

-#Read Me
+# Read Me

 This is a birthday reminder app.
-It is a simple app that allows you to view current and upcoming birthdays.
+It is a simple app that allows you to view upcoming birthdays.

 ## Idea
 [https://uidesigndaily.com/](https://uidesigndaily.com/posts/sketch-birthdays-list-card-widget-day-1042)